-The nominees possess all the qualifications and none of the disqualifications as mandated by the RCC and the Securities and Exchange Commission.
-Further, the nominees for Independent Directors (ID) are compliant with the Requirements on Nomination and Election of Independent Directors under SRC Rule 38 and SEC Memo Circular 19.
-The Corp.
-Gov. Committee had taken into consideration, adopted and complied with the said SRC Rule 38 and SEC Memo Circular 19 before approving and endorsing the nominees for ID.
+All Nominees are incumbent Directors of the Bank who, during their tenure, have continuously possessed all the qualifications and none of the disqualifications for corporate directorship mandated by the RCC and all other laws and regulations.
+Particularly, the nominees for Independent Directors (ID) are compliant with the Requirements on Nomination and Election of Independent Directors under SRC Rule 38 and SEC Memo Circular 19.
+As in the past years, the Corp.
+Gov. Committee had taken into consideration, adopted and complied with the said SRC Rule 38 and SEC Memo Circular 19 before approving and endorsing the nominees for IDs.

-The nominees for regular directors were nominated by U.S. Automotive Co., Inc. and Philtrust Realty Corporation while those for independent directors were nominated by Mr. Ernesto O. Chan.
-Mr. Chan is not related to any of the nominees for independent director.
+The nominees for regular directors were nominated by U.S. Automotive Co., Inc. and Philtrust Realty Corporation while those for independent directors were nominated by Mr. Tomas V. Apacible.
+Mr. Apacible is not related to any of the nominees for independent directors.

-Chief Justice Davide and Mrs. De Venecia are concurrently Independent Director/Vice Chairman and Independent Director, respectively, of the Manila Bulletin Publishing Corporation.
+Chief Justice Davide and Mrs. De Venecia are Vice Chairman are currently affiliated with Manila Bulletin Publishing Corporation as Vice Chairman and Independent Director, respectively.